interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 Function Sequence
 .................

-The ``registerStakedRelayer`` function takes as input a Parachain AccountID, and DOT collateral (to be used as stake), and registers a new Staked Relayer in the system.
+The ``registerStakedRelayer`` function takes as input a Parachain AccountID, and DOT collateral (to be used as stake), and registers a new staked relayer in the system.

 1) Check that the ``stakedRelayer`` is not already in ``StakedRelayers``.
 Return ``ERR_ALREADY_REGISTERED`` if this check fails.

-2) Check that ``stake > STAKED_RELAYER_STAKE`` holds, i.e., the Staked Relayer provided sufficient collateral.
+2) Check that ``stake > STAKED_RELAYER_STAKE`` holds, i.e., the staked relayer provided sufficient collateral.
 Return ``ERR_INSUFFICIENT_STAKE`` error if this check fails.

 3) Lock the DOT stake/collateral by calling :ref:`lockCollateral` and passing ``stakedRelayer`` and the ``stake`` as parameters.